monselda/Project-Windows-Assistant/README.md

 **Actors**
     • Users - The users are the beneficiaries of the software.
 They will be able to utilize it for same reasons but can be for different purposes which are: (1) Set reminders via google calendar, (2) Open other applications, (3) Write and read in notepad.
 List of Use Case
+    • Software Developer -

+# List of Use Cases #

 **Use Case Diagram**

 **Use Cases**